LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 code in objects allows us to make clear the different roles of each predicate, to hide implementation details, to prevent auxiliary predicates from being called outside the object, and to take advantage of Logtalk advanced code encapsulating and reusing features.
+It also simplifies using its developer tools.

 Encapsulating Prolog code using Logtalk objects is simple.
-First, for each source file, add an opening object directive, :ref:`directives_object_1_5`, to the beginning of the file and an ending object directive, :ref:`directives_end_object_0`, to end of the file.
+First, for each source file, add an opening object directive, :ref:`directives_object_1_5`, to the beginning of the file and an ending object directive, :ref:`directives_end_object_0`, to the end of the file.
 Choose an object name that reflects the purpose of source file code (this is a good opportunity for code refactoring if necessary).
 Second, add :ref:`directives_public_1` predicate directives for the